wevote/DesignInventory/README.md

 - Image files (png, jpg, etc.) showing design snapshots we want to review as a team

 ## Asset File Naming Standards
 When you would like to submit a Sketch file for others to review, please submit those changes in a file that you control.
 Our standard is that each Sketch file should ever only have one person editing it.
-If you want to modify someone's design, please make a copy of that file and update the filename per these standards:
+If you want to modify someone's design, please make a copy of that file... i.e.: download the file onto your local machine, copy it, and update the filename per these standards:

 - Major Folder (Ex/ HeaderFooter, Ballot, DesignSystem-StyleGuide)
 - Sketch File Name Base (Ex/ HeaderFooter, OfficeListCard, OfficeDetail)